-During the three months ended March 31, 2005, the Company issued 245,000 shares of restricted stock to two officers and five non-employee directors of the Company at a value of approximately \$5.3 million.
-The Company also issued 186,687 shares of common stock on the exercise of options for a total of \$1.8 million.
+During the nine months ended September 30, 2005, the Company issued 245,000 shares of restricted stock to two executive officers and five non-employee directors of the Company at a value of approximately \$5.2 million.
+The Company also issued 540,980 shares of common stock on the exercise of options for a total of \$4.7 million, including 215,982 shares of common stock acquired by two executive officers in a cashless exercise through their surrender of an aggregate of 101,002 shares of restricted stock at a value of \$1.7 million.
+This restricted stock was subsequently retired by the Company.